 - A Clear-Eyed Look at Distributed Teams (2017)

 - A joint talk with my friend and colleague Maria Gutierrez at RailsConf 2017, covering our real-world experiences managing large distributed teams.
 Maria and I are enthusiastic fans of distributed teams, but we aren’t naive about the tradeoffs.
 In this talk, we bluntly address the costs and challenges of distributed teams, while also explaining the benefits that both companies and employees gain from a distributed team strategy.

 - Working Effectively on a Distributed Team (2014)

 - My keynote for Big Ruby, describing our experiences with a large, widely distributed engineering team at LivingSocial.
-A highlight: three members of my team joined in via Google Hangout (the way we typically have meetings at work) to handle audience questions.
+A highlight: three members of my team joined in via Google Hangout (the way we typically had meetings at LS) to handle audience questions.

 - Why “Enterprise Tools” Are Bad for the Enterprise (2009)

 - This RubyConf talk explains why, in my view, commercial software development tools typically billed as “enterprise-class” are actually bad for the very enterprises they’re targeted at.